Ryan Gallagher, LAc, DSOM

 • Tao of Trauma graduate

 My passion is helping clients feel more resourced, regulated, and resilient.
-The primary therapeutic modality I use is “needle-free” acupuncture.
-I also frequently incorporate other traditional East Asian therapies, including Qigong Tuina, Sotai, classical Chinese herbalism, and moxibustion.
+The primary therapeutic modalities I use are “needle-free” acupuncture and somatics.

 To learn more about sessions with me, click here.